Anguilla Channel: Geography

+There are steep coral reefs that extend 0.2 mi offshore of Anguilla but the channel is free of isolated dangers and has a fairway (navigable channel) depth of at least 18.3 m.
+Rendezvous Bay on the south-west of Anguilla offers a safe refuge for smaller vessels in the channel.
+In the Age of Sail, vessels navigating the channel to be careful not to leave Creole Rock off the north of Saint Martin as a lee shore and to avoid the submerged Spanish Rock off the island's northern tip.

 Ecology

 A coral reef in the channel known as Chris's Reef was found in 2009.
 It contains the remains of automotive vehicles which may have been destroyed by Hurricane Luis in 1995 and subsequently placed into the reef for disposal.